 Statistics Canada says GDP edged up 0.1 per cent in November

-February 3, 2020 by Craig Wong, The Canadian Press
+By Craig Wong, The Canadian Press

 The Canadian economy edged higher in November, reversing most the decline seen in October, as cold weather helped boost the utilities sector and the construction and retail sectors also gained ground.

 Canada’s real gross domestic product grew 0.1 per cent in November, Statistics Canada said Friday.

 Economists, on average, had expected no growth for November, according to financial markets data firm Refinitiv.